Transgender girls are at the center of America’s culture wars, yet again

 The Montana House on Tuesday narrowly voted down a bill that would have punished doctors who provided certain medical treatments to transgender minors.
 Some Republican opponents were critical of bringing government into doctors’ offices and worried it would risk the state’s economy by attracting the kind of boycotts that North Carolina experienced after passing a “bathroom bill” in 2016 that banned transgender people from using public facilities that match their gender identity.

-The Montana youth athlete bill has passed the state House on a 61-to-38 vote.
-It will now move to the state Senate.
+The Montana youth athlete bill passed the state House on a 61-to-38 vote and is moving to the Senate.

+In sprint to address LGBTQ rights, Biden reverses Trump-era ban on transgender people serving in the military

 Democratic opponents of these bills and some political experts charge that the legislative efforts amount to a political power play to rally the conservative base around an issue they see as threatening traditional gender roles.